shajeebtm/iTunes-AppleScripts/README.md

 4. [CreateSmartPlaylist.scpt](Scripts/CreateSmartPlaylist.scpt) - _A script for creating multiple smart playlists based on the rules listed in an input file_

+Pre-requisites :
-Pre-requisites : MacBook as these scripts can be used only on MacOS
+- MacBook as these scripts can be used only on MacOS.
+- IPad, IPhone , Ipod etc